lddubeau/bootprompt/docs/bootbox-to-bootprompt.md

 * Bootprompt does not support chaining of the module-wide functions.

-* Bootprompt formally requires "bootstrap".
+* Bootprompt formally imports the module named ``bootstrap``.
 (Bootbox did not.)
   If you had custom configuration in your module loader to fix Bootbox, you don't need it for Bootprompt.
+(If you are not using a module loader or bundler, the JS for bootstrap just needs to be loaded through a ``script`` element before Bootprompt.)

-* Bootprompt cannot be loaded without "bootstrap" being first loaded.
+* Bootprompt cannot be loaded without the module ``bootstrap`` being first loaded.
 (Bootbox allowed it.)
+(If you are not using a module loader or bundler, the JS for bootstrap just needs to be loaded through a ``script`` element before Bootprompt.)

 * Bootprompt will not kinda-sorta work with Bootstrap 2 or earlier.
 It throws an error if it looks like Bootstrap is not at least 3.